BEE WORKSHOPS

 Workshop Time & Location

-"How to install your first Nuc hive and your bee check ups."
+"How to install your first Nuc into the hive and perform your bee inspections.
+Also, a quick refresher on swarm prevention."

 Have you been thinking about getting bees but not sure where to start?
 We can help you feel confident in setting up your beehive!
 Join us for this hands-on class where you will put on a full bee suit, see how we set up your nuc (short for Nucleus hive).
 We can also help you understand where to place your bees in your yard and some nifty tricks that will make your life so much easier when it comes to beekeeping!
 We will then take you through the hive explaining how to check your bees.
+Next we will cover swarming and show you how to best prevent your bees from swarming.
 Finally, we will end with a delicious treat from the bees...
 HONEY!
 Fresh from the combs!

 As a beekeeper I often wondered where do the yellow, white, orange, green, black, and even purple pollen comes from?
 Different plants produce different colored pollen.
 In this workshop we will attempt to identify from a pollen sample which plants the pollen came from.
 We will use a microscope and a dichotomous key chart and also do some taste testing!
 Come explore the exciting world of pollen with us!
 We will also show you how to collect your own pollen!